scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 tags: ["algorithms","programming","data structures","go","tech interviews"]
 ---

-Today, I am trying to learn about various sorting techniques in computing.
 I kind of procasinate over starting to learn about sorting whenever I am preparing for interviews.
 Mainly due to the fact that, we need to memorize the working of various sorting algorithms.
 But over the time, I have come to a realization that each sorting algorithm is based on some intution and if we are able to understand those intutions, then it becomes easy to remember how they work.

 One of my earliest attempts at learning about sorting algorithms is by writing [machinepack-sort](http://node-machine.org/machinepack-sort)